michaelvhanley/node-db-server/README.md

 UPDATE: 12/15

 HTML updated to separate input into individual shows and create HMTL button for each show from the DB.

+BUGS/ISSUES:

+The biggest bugs in this are molding the data into something more accessible to the general teacher public (who don't code).
+At the moment the data is a little disorganized, but it's all there.

+TO DO:

+Add more data to the database, more songs, more shows Continue to improve the interface
+Continue to improve the structure and depth of the pedagogical data tables